 How to compare transfer companies when transferring money to Iraq

 Due to political issues, options for sending money to Iraq from Australia are more limited than what they are for other countries.
-As the case study shows, even with limited competition, it is important that you look carefully at the details to get the most value when transferring money.
+As the example shows, even with limited competition, it is important that you look carefully at the details to get the most value when transferring money.

 - Exchange rates.
 This is where you will want to focus your attention, as higher rates can be hidden by poor exchange rates.
 First, look at the average exchange rate for your currency pair and then compare what the different transfer companies are offering.

 - Fees.
-As you can see in the case study, there can be a substantial fee associated with money transfers.
+As you can see in the example, there can be a substantial fee associated with money transfers.
 This fee will change in relation to the amount of money you are sending, making it important to compare companies.

 - Transfer methods.
 If you plan on sending money often, it may be in your best interest to look into online methods.
 Transfer companies have branches you can use, but some will also allow you to transfer the money directly from their online site.